jgarw/access-control/README.md

 This script will monitor all registered RFID readers and validate access based on roles.

 ## Usage
+Use the admin panel to:
-- Use the web interface to register new users by scanning an RFID card and assigning a role.
+- Register users by scanning RFID cards and assigning roles.
-- Use the `access_permissions` table to define which roles can access specific points (e.g., doors, rooms).
-- The Raspberry Pi script reads RFID tags and validates them against both the `users` and `access_permissions` tables.
+- Set role permissions for specific access points (e.g., server room, lab).

+The Raspberry Pi will:
+- Read cards from each connected reader.
+- Check the card's associated role and determine access permission.
-- Access attempts are logged in the `access_logs` table for review.
+- Print access logs to the console for now

 ## Future Improvements
 - Add user authentication for admin panel.
 - Add visual status indicators (e.g. LEDs, buzzers) for access granted/denied.
 - Allow real-time monitoring of access events from the web panel.
-- Enable dynamic assignment of multiple roles per user.
-- Export access logs to CSV or Excel.
+- Log events in postgres database

 ## License
 This project is open-source and available under the MIT License.